aquilesC/aquiles.me/content/literature/202504281141 Roadblocks in the future of SDLs.md

 Today, the lack of specialized people means that there is a large involvement of users as developers and technicians.
 This limits the development of properly designed systems, since the "quick-fix" approach is still an option.
 On the other hand, the know-how is in the hand of individuals subject to poor working conditions.

 An interesting discussion is [[IP regulations for ML discoveries]], which is not a given.
-If a new compound is discovered using a ML-based [[SDL]], who will own the patent over it (if it's even possible to patent it?)
+If a new compound is discovered using a ML-based [[SDL (self-driving labs)]], who will own the patent over it (if it's even possible to patent it?)

 This may yield a low value proposition for industrial partners to actively engage in the development of SDL's as a distributed source of new knowledge creation.
 (See: [[202504281112 SDL approach to distributed discovery]]).